OxyContin Patient Tips

 - Generic OxyContin is available (the generic name of OxyContin is oxycodone hydrochloride extended-release).

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Sedation which may impair your reaction skills and affect your ability to drive or operate machinery.
 Avoid alcohol as the combination can lead to dangerous or fatal side effects.

 - Other common side effects include constipation, dizziness, nausea, vomiting, and confusion.
-Can lead to low blood pressure, which may increase the risk of falls.
-May cause flushing, red eyes, sweating, and an itchy rash (although less likely to cause an itchy rash than some other opioids).
+Oxycontin can lower blood pressure, which may increase your risk of falling.
+May also cause flushing, red eyes, sweating, and an itchy rash (although it is less likely than other opioids to cause a rash).
 OxyContin may also cause insomnia, anxiety, and abnormal dreams.
 May increase the risk of seizures in people with seizure disorders.

 - OxyContin should only be used by people who have already tried and tolerated shorter-acting forms of oxycodone and who have severe pain requiring round-the-clock pain relief.
 OxyContin should not be taken on an 'as needed' or 'as required' basis.

 - OxyContin is habit-forming (addictive), even at prescribed dosages.
 It has a high abuse potential, and personal legitimate supplies of OxyContin may be sought out by drug seekers.

 - Respiratory depression (suppressed breathing), which may be fatal or life-threatening can occur with OxyContin use.
 The risk is greatest during the first 24 to 72 hours after drug initiation, after a dosage increase, or with overdosage.
 Children, the elderly, the frail, or those with pre-existing respiratory disease are more at risk.